Skip to main content

 When the template looks right, say “let’s build” to generate the draft.

-Not everything from attachments automatically gets pulled into the final scenario.
+Not everything from your sources automatically gets pulled into the final scenario.
 If specific information is missing, explicitly tell the agent to include it.

 Testing Before Publishing